yenlincc/cert-2-aws-creds/README.md

           aws sts get-caller-identity
 ```

 Check out the [demo](https://github.com/ThinkThenRant/cert-2-aws-creds-demo) repository which does does exactly this.
+Enjoy!